A New Generation of Chefs Reframes Taiwanese Cuisine in America

 But because the dish is so loved, anybody from Chinatown aunties to fellow Taiwanese-American chefs to curious travelers showed up to see if his soup turned into as much as their particular standards.

-Because the current records of the island consist of centuries of immigration and colonization, 50 years of Japanese profession (from 1895 thru World War II), and an inflow of two million refugees from mainland China while the Communist Party took energy in 1949, contemporary Taiwanese meals is a mainly kaleidoscopic mix.
+Because the current records of the island consist of centuries of immigration and colonization, 50 years of Japanese profession (from 1895 through World War II), and an inflow of two million refugees from mainland China while the Communist Party took energy in 1949, contemporary Taiwanese meals is a mainly kaleidoscopic mix.
 (Today, the island exists in a political limbo between independence from and absorption into greater China.)

 “Taiwan itself is a melting pot,” said chef Vivian Ku of the eating place Pine & Crane in Los Angeles.